Isabella-Mitchell/lonely-house/README.md

   - Real-time Availability: Users can browse and select available dates (unavailable dates from exisiting bookings will be disabled).
   - Cart & Stripe Checkout: Users can add multiple bookings to their cart and proceed to checkout with Stripe.
   - User Profile : Users can create an account to save their contact information and view their order history
-  - Reviews: Users can create, read, update and delete reviews within their User Profile
+  - Reviews: Registered users can create, read, update and delete reviews

 ## Live Project